ravigummadi/gummadiblog/posts/Setup-Dropplets-Blog-on-Azure.md

 ### Custom Domain on Azure ###

-If you do have a custom domain and want to point to your Azure website, select the configure tab and scroll down to *domain names* section.
+If you want your custom domain to point to the Azure Website, select the configure tab and scroll down to *domain names* section.
 There you can add your custom domain by clicking *manage domains*

 ![Azure Deployments](http://googledrive.com/host/0B-_fDRYNhz_Rdi1VSnVIN01WbUk/domain_name.png)

 ## Final Thoughts ##

-I am pretty happy with how easy it is setup your blog using Dropplets.
-I would highly recommend this CMS, if you are a big fan of Markdown and want to host your own blog.
+I am pretty happy with how easy it is setup your blog using Dropplets and how polished the blog looks.
+I would highly recommend Dropplets, if you are a big fan of Markdown and want to host your own blog.
 If you have any feedback or want to share your experiences setting up Dropplets, feel free to reach out to me.